minyanglee/garfo-quota-monitoring/README.md

 + https://www.greateratlantic.fisheries.noaa.gov/ro/fso/reports/Herring_RHS/qm_herring_rhs_catch_caps.html
 + https://www.greateratlantic.fisheries.noaa.gov/ro/fso/reports/Mackerel_RHS/qm_mackerel_rhs_catch_caps.html

+readin_mid_species_from_web.R is an R script to download and parse the some of the mid-atlantic tables: Bluefish, Black Sea Bass, Fluke, Dogfish, and Scup.
+These tables are differently stored than the groundfish and RH tables.

 # Stata Wrapper
 batch_download_quota_monitoring.do is a stata .do file that calls the scripts above.
 It makes some simple exploratory graphs and copies data and graphs to a shared drive where people can see it.
 You'll need stata to run this file.